Optimality model

 In biology, optimality models are a tool used to evaluate the costs and benefits of different organismal features, traits, and characteristics, including behavior, in the natural world.
-This evaluation allows researchers to make predictions about an organisms's optimal behavior or other aspects of its phenotype.
+This evaluation allows researchers to make predictions about an organism's optimal behavior or other aspects of its phenotype.
 Optimality modeling is the modeling aspect of optimization theory.
 It allows for the calculation and visualization of the costs and benefits that influence the outcome of a decision, and contributes to an understanding of adaptations.
 The approach based on optimality models in biology is sometimes called optimality theory.

 Optimal behavior is defined as an action that maximizes the difference between the costs and benefits of that decision.
 Three primary variables are used in optimality models of behavior: decisions, currency, and constraints.
 Decision involves evolutionary considerations of the costs and benefits of their actions.
 Currency is defined as the variable that is intended to be maximized (ex. food per unit of energy expenditure).
 It is the driving factor behind an action and usually involves food or other items essential to an organism's survival.
 Constraints refer to the limitations placed on behavior, such as time and energy used to conduct that behavior, or possibly limitations inherent to their sensory abilities.

 Optimality models are used to predict optimal behavior (ex. time spent foraging).
 To make predictions about optimal behavior, cost-benefit graphs are used to visualize the optimality model (see Fig 1).
 Optimality occurs at the point in which the difference between benefits and costs for obtaining a currency via a particular behavior is maximized.